innoq/tutorial-clj-webapp/tutorial/chapters/02_instructions.md

 We have defined the namespace `src/todo_app/domain.clj` which contains the stubs of the functions needed to define the domain model for this application.
 To complete the task, modify the functions so that the tests pass!

-We first need to define our `todos` atom which will contain the application state as a vector containing Clojure maps with the following form:
+We first need to decide how we want to model our application state (hint: use an atom!).
+The todo items themselves should have the following form:

     {:id 3 :text "Some text!"}